British Gymnastics Privacy Notice – Membership

 Additional information about specific services is provided below.

-When you register as a member of British Gymnastics, we will set up your membership account and use your email as a login and to send you electronic confirmation of your membership number.
+When you register as a member of British Gymnastics, we will set up your membership account and use your email as your user name and to send you electronic confirmation of your membership number.
 We will use your information to provide you with our core member services, including insurance and access to voting (subject to membership type) and other membership services that you request.
-We will send your membership pack by post but will normally send any essential membership service messages by email.
+We will send your membership pack and any essential membership service messages by email.
 Any communications will be relevant, timely and not excessive.
-We are not required to share any information about you with our insurers unless you make a claim or are a named party in an accident or incident that gives rise to a claim.
+We are not required to share any information about you with our insurers or brokers unless you make a claim or are a named party in an accident or incident that gives rise to a claim.

 There are some circumstances where appropriate individuals complete the registration process on behalf of the member e.g. someone with parental responsibility on behalf of their child or a responsible adult for a member who does not have sufficient mental capacity to compete the process on their own.
 Some of our members or parents may have sufficient understanding of the process but need some assistance to complete the process e.g. reading the questions and privacy information, translation etc. We ask for additional information to confirm the reason why another person has registered the member or details of any assistance provided as we have a legal obligation to demonstrate that we can lawfully process the member's information.